- Private residential tenancies

 Private residential tenancies

-Any new tenancy you enter into after the 2016 Act comes into force will be a private residential tenancy as long as:
+Any new tenancy you enter into on or after 1 December 2017 will be a private residential tenancy as long as:

 - the property is let to you as a separate dwelling.
 A property can still be considered a separate dwelling even if some of the core facilities are shared with other tenants.
 For example, if a tenant rents only a bedroom in a flat, but has a right to use a shared bathroom and kitchen, the property will be treated as a separate dwelling because the tenant has access to the range of facilities required for it to be regarded as a separate dwelling